Last updated: 1 July 2026

 | South West | 25.3p/kWh | 61p/day |

-Figures are indicative averages including 5% VAT and will shift when the July 2026 cap is confirmed.
+Figures are indicative averages including 5% VAT under the cap now in effect since 1 July 2026.
 Enter your postcode in the comparison above to see the exact rates for your address.

 How to choose the cheapest energy tariff